Asinabka Film & Media Arts Festival

 • to provide a space where Indigenous peoples can tell their own stories and see their own cultures reflected back at them

-• to entertain, to be innovative, and to present the best in Indigenous film.
+• to entertain, to be innovative, and to present the best in Indigenous film and arts.

-The 8th annual Asinabka Festival will be taking place in Ottawa, Canada, August 7- 11, 2019.
+The 12th annual Asinabka Festival is planned to take place with in-person screenings and events, with some online programming, it will run from Aug.
+9-13, 2023.
 The Festival is currently seeking works from independent filmmakers, any film or video that tells First Nations, Métis, or Inuit stories, or focuses on international Indigenous issues, is eligible.
 Preference is given to films made by Indigenous filmmakers, and to recent films produced within the last two years.
 Submissions can be in any genre (documentary, drama, animation, experimental etc.) or any length, and must be finished works.
 Multiple submissions from the same filmmaker are permitted.
 All submissions are peer-reviewed by a Selection Jury comprised of Artists, Curators, and Indigenous filmmakers.
-Applicants will be notified of programming decisions via email by the end of April 2019.
+Applicants will be notified of programming decisions via email in June 2023.

 Submissions must include a brief description, still images from the film being submitted, and a bio of the Filmmaker(s)/Director(s).